andrewwoan/codrops-fan-museum/README.md

 If you see something wrong in the article please let me know!!
 I'll post a list of corrections for the code and article here~ Thank you in advance!

+- You'll see a lot of websites also use other file formats like .jpg and there are pros and cons to that.
+For one .jpg is more widely supported and WebP has additional time to decode so it really kind of depends on your use case.
+I'm using solid baked textures so I'm aiming for max compression with WebP and KTX rather than .jpg which might be ideal for more granular details or normal textures etc.

 # 🥰🥰 Inspo & Credits!!! 🥰🥰

 Of course huge shoutout to the whole community for making things possible!!
 Three.js and Blender are so so amazing!!!
 Here are a list of the original creators for some of the things I used in this project: